Destion/Draughts/README.md

 An enum of either black or white

 #####Position
-A cartesian product with an horizontal and vercical value
+A cartesian product with an horizontal and vertical value
 - For the horizontal axis we use: 1-10 (left to right)
 - For the vertical axi we use: 1-10 (bottom to top)

+#####Move
+A move with an old position, a new position, the positions in between and the positions captured.

 #####Player
 A player can make a move.
-This is an abstract class with 1 shared function. makeMove() returns a Positon object to tell the game that he want to make that move.
+This is an abstract class with 1 shared function. makeMove() returns a Position object to tell the game that he want to make that move.

 ######HumanPlayer
 This the human player. determineMove() lets the human player make a move.

 ######Computerplayer
 determineMove() asks the FPGA controller for a move.
 It sends the board to for the AI to calculate the move.

-####view
+####View
 Gui classes...